Bartvds/grunt-webshot/README.md

 ### Options

-Most options are passed directly tot the screenshot command: [webshot](https://github.com/brenden/node-webshot/) for supported options.

 The `grunt-webshot` specific options are:

-Required `site` and `savePath` are passed to screenshot method.
+* Required `site` and `savePath` are passed to screenshot method.

-Additional the `siteType` option supports a new property `'file'` that will treat the behaviour of the `'site'` options as the file path to read as html.
+* Additional the `siteType` option supports a new property `'file'` that will treat the behaviour of the `'site'` options as the file path to read as html.

+All other options are passed directly to the webshot screenshot command: see [the  documentation](https://github.com/brenden/node-webshot/) for supported options.

 ```js
 grunt.initConfig({